lisakuchmenko/lisakuchmenko/README.md

-- 👋 Hi, I’m Lisa Kuchmenko!
+- 👋 Hi, I’m Liza Kuchmenko a Frontend Developer!
-- 👀 I’m interested in Front-End development
+- 👀 I’m passionate of coding, computer games and cats:)
-- 📫 How to reach me: elizabeth.kuchmenko@gmail.com
+- 📫 How to reach me: liza.kuchmenko@gmail.com